KDE/kdenlive/dev-docs/build.md

 * If you want to compile the stable version instead of the master branch with that last changes, remove `--option kdenlive.version=master` from the craft command: `craft kdenlive`
 * If you want to compile a specific branch from the kdenlive repository use `craft --option kdenlive.version=master --option kdenlive.branch=BRANCHNAME kdenlive` where `BRANCHNAME` is the name of the branch.
 * With Craft you can also easily package Kdenlive as `.dmg`, `.exe` or `.appimage` (depending on your platform): `craft --target=master --package kdenlive` The output can be found in `CraftRoot/tmp`
-* For more instructions and tipps on Craft see https://community.kde.org/Craft
+* For more instructions and tips on Craft see https://community.kde.org/Craft

-## Various development tricks
+## Optional advanced development tools

 ### Debugging